|

 room without becoming an airplane sandwich.
 We climb up to 9,800’ to keep right at 3,000’ AGL and give us the

-overtaken by the heavy rains.
-We remain on the ground nearly half hour waiting for the rains to pass.
+best clearance.
+We can see the rain showers off in the distance and the chosen path is now becoming obscured.
+We are ![]() We remain on the ground nearly half hour waiting for the rains to pass.
 We see we can catch a pretty good tail wind

 if we climb but that will necessitate filing IFR as the clouds were still 2,000’-3,000’ AGL.
 ATC sent us up to